William Clarence Matthews: Harvard baseball

-Matthews was a recognized baseball standout at both the Tuskegee Institute and at Phillips Andover, and thus was able to walk on to the Harvard varsity baseball team as a Freshman.
+Matthews was a recognized baseball standout at both the Tuskegee Institute and at Phillips Andover, and thus was able to walk on to the Harvard varsity baseball team as a freshman.
 The tryouts for the Harvard Baseball team had over 140 people for only 12 spots, and Matthews was one of the first ones selected for the team.
 His joining the team caused some controversy, as one of a few African-American baseball players in American colleges at this point, and he had to be held out of games occasionally because of protests by other teams.
 During his sophomore year the team cancelled a tour through the southern states entirely.

 The Harvard baseball team was one of the best in the country (coached in 1902 by Cy Young and Willie Keeler) and Matthews was the star shortstop for the team, lettering all four years (1902–1905).
 Matthews made an important contribution his first season by scoring the winning run in the final game of the series against Yale in front of 9,000 fans at the Polo Grounds in New York City.
 He led the team in hitting his final three years (batting a high .400 and stealing 25 bases during his senior year) as the Harvard team won 78 games and lost 18 with him over that span.

-On the Harvard Baseball team, he played alongside of Eddie Grant (second baseman) and Walter Clarkson (pitcher), both of whom would go on to careers in professional baseball.
+On the Harvard baseball team, he played alongside second baseman Eddie Grant and pitcher Walter Clarkson, both of whom went on to careers in professional baseball.
 However, Matthews was considered by one local paper to be the "greatest big league prospect" on the Harvard team.
-Matthews was highly lauded as a member of the Harvard Baseball team with the Boston Post dubbing him "no doubt the greatest colored athlete of all time" and "the best infielder Harvard ever had."
+Matthews was highly lauded as a member of the Harvard Baseball team with The Boston Post dubbing him "no doubt the greatest colored athlete of all time" and "the best infielder Harvard ever had."

-Matthews, as he had done at Tuskegee and Andover, also played football.
-He played as the varsity quarterback for the first games of the 1901 season (his Freshman season) until he suffered an injury in the Harvard-Army game and became a backup for the rest of the undefeated 1901 Harvard season.
+Matthews, as he had done at Tuskegee and Andover, also played football at Harvard.
+He played as the varsity quarterback for the first games of the 1901 season (his freshman season) until he suffered an injury in the Harvard–Army game and became a backup for the rest of the season.
 He played his last three years for Harvard but was moved primarily to the left end position.
 In 1904, he was mentioned as a potential All-American.

-While at Harvard, his mentor was William Henry Lewis who at that point was the coach of the Harvard football team and the first African-American Assistant United States Attorney in the country.
+While at Harvard, Matthews was mentored by William H. Lewis who was a coach for the Harvard football team and the first African-American assistant United States Attorney in the country.